pkardas/notes/books/ddd.md

 Transformation of a formerly implicit concept into an explicit one is a breakthrough that leads to a deep model.
 More often, though, the breakthrough comes later, after a number of important concepts are explicit in the model.

 Listen to the language the domain experts use.
-Are there terms that succinctly state state something complicated?
+Are there terms that succinctly state something complicated?
 Are they correcting your word choice?
 Do the puzzled looks on their faces go away when you use a particular phrase?
 These are hints of a concept that might benefit the model.

 Constraints make up a particularly important category of model concepts.
 They often emerge implicitly, and expressing them explicitly can greatly improve a design.
 Sometimes constraints find a natural home in an object or separate method.